djt-5/Baseball-Analytics/README.md

 # Welcome
-This repository includes projects I have worked on for both the Illini Baseball team, MLB statitical work, and stats related material including
+This repository includes projects I have worked on for both the Illini Baseball team and MLB statitical work.

 **UIUC Baseball Shiny Apps**
 * Is used by the UIUC baseball team to write scouting reports